 - Value1…ValueN: Please specify the values that you want to update.

 - Condition: Here we have to provide the filters or conditions.
-If the condition is TRUE then only UPDATE Statement will update the records.
+If the condition is TRUE then only Sql Server update statement will update the records.

 SQL UPDATE Statement Example

 In this example, We are going to update the Yearly Income of all the Employees in [SQL Update] Table.